 Seven days a week, 52 weeks a year, St. Luke's staff ministers and lay ministers bring the love of Christ to church members, or their friends and family who are hospitalized in the Houston area.
 If you would like to help, or if you know or someone who would appreciate a ministerial visit while in the hospital, please contact , 713-402-5004

 Tender Loving Care Ministry

-The Career Decisions Workshop is an ongoing series of interactive topics relating the life event of job search with a goal to find faith, hope, and love along with career success.
+The Career Decisions Workshop is now meeting in the Woodlands.
+This is an ongoing series of interactive topics relating the life event of job search with a goal to find faith, hope, and love along with career success.
 Join others and share in your journey.
-The workshop meets on most Thursdays 6-9 p.m. in room R21 at St. Lukes UMC.
-For additional information, please contact Rev. Bill Denham at 713 402-5156 or Bill Proctor at .
+Contact Bill Proctor at for more information.

 Nick Finnegan Counseling Center

 The Nick Finnegan Counseling Center, a ministry of St. Luke's, seeks to close the gap in access to needed mental health services for all Houstonians by connecting families and individuals with care that meets their spiritual, cultural, health specific, and financial needs.

 The Nick Finnegan Counseling Center is not a crisis facility.
 If you are experiencing a mental health emergency please call 911 or go to your nearest emergency room.

 Our Caring Ministries Staff

 Ministry: Care, Prayer, Worship - Traditional

 Ministry: Care, Prayer